ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

-= 0.9.97.30 (2nd February 2019) =
+= 0.9.97.31 (4th February 2019) =
-* Fixed: Wrong title on the archive pages #2864
+* Added: Subtitles plugin Compatibility #2853
+* Added: Created an option for Id's for all the modules and column in AMP Page builder #2730
+* Fixed: All the Images are Adding AMP at the End of their URL #2391
+* Fixed: When nextpage pagination is added, URL in is rendering /2?amp=1 #2767 #2766
+* Fixed: Comments Issues #2755
+* Fixed: The gutenberg button doesn't work in amp #2707
-* Fixed: data-loading-strategy attribute is double quoted #2863
+* Fixed: Button Module color is not getting changed #2745

-= 0.9.97.29 (31st January 2019) =
-* Fixed: Validation error due to Search Widget #2858
-* Fixed: Issue after upgrading analytics code #2859
+* Fixed: Issue with amp menu converting & ASCII code to X #2855
-* Fixed: amp-animation error in amp theme framework and tech blogging amp theme #2819
-* Fixed: Blog title is displaying on Homepage when static front page is selected in All in one SEO & Yoast - code updated #2816
-* Fixed: Search Console Crawl Errors ?nonamp=1/ is listed in Access denied #2760
+* Fixed: 'Call Button Color' option not working #2820
+* Fixed: Error: The attribute 'alt' may not appear in tag 'a' #2837
+* Fixed: Captions are not working in Gallery #2576

 Full changelog available in changelog.txt